 Reading mode

-The broadcast mode
+The emission mode

 Solution 2

-What apps use NFC on your iPhone?
+Which apps use NFC on your iPhone?

 Apple Pay